8 Regression*

 The regression tree shows the predicted value in as the top number in the node.
 Also, remember that tree-based models automatically variable selection by choosing the splits.

-Let’s evaluate the regression tree by calulating the RMSE.
+Let’s evaluate the regression tree by calculating the RMSE.

 RMSE(predict(model7, test), test$Petal.Width)